MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/authenticate-azure-cli-interactively.md

 ## Refresh tokens

 When you sign in with a user account, Azure CLI generates and stores an authentication refresh token.
-When a access token is granted, it is only valid for a short amount of time.
-Therefore, a refresh token is also generated at the same time, so that the client application can exchange this refresh token for a new access token when needed.
+When an access token is granted, it is only valid for a short amount of time.
+Therefore, a refresh token is generated at the same time, so that the client application can exchange an expired token for a new access token when needed.

 Use [az account get-access-token](/cli/azure/account#az-account-get-access-token) to retrieve the access token: